awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ### IAM roles for Google Workspace Drive data sources<a name="iam-roles-ds-gd"></a>

 When you use a Google Workspace Drive data source, you provide Amazon Kendra with a role that has the permissions necessary for connecting to the site\.
 These include:
 + Permission to get and decrypt the AWS Secrets Manager secret that contains the client account email, admin account email, and private key necessary to connect to the Google Drive site\.
-For more information about the contents of the secret, see [Using a Google Workspace Drive data source](data-source-google-drive.md)\.
+For more information about the contents of the secret, see [Using a Google Drive data source](data-source-google-drive.md)\.
 + Permission to use the [BatchPutDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) and [BatchDeleteDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchDeleteDocument.html) APIs\.

 The following IAM policy provides the necessary permissions: